Beauty lounge giving skincare kits to nurses who wear goggles and masks all day

 Each kit contains professional-grade skincare products including cleanser, enzyme treatment, soothing mask, and moisturizing treatment along with instructions for use.

-If you want to make a donation or nominate a nurse who is in need of a skincare kit, visit Deify’s Facebook page:
+If you want to make a donation or nominate a nurse who is in need of a skincare kit, visit the Facebook page: